jonesd/docker-presentation/slides.md

  + More opinionated about architecture than VM based approach
  + Increase in conceptual complexity by introducing new abstraction/layer
  + Docker is still young software and releases can break existing functionality
- + Had more problems using CentOS as the host OS rather than Ubuntu
+ + Found Ubuntu host had fewer setup issues than CentOS hosts

 ---